Eligibility for an SCCF grant

 If your application is successful, you would be contacted by someone from the due diligence team at MannionDaniels who will ask you to send in certain documents within a two-week period.
 They will review your responses and supporting documents and arrange a call with you to discuss your approaches.
 The assessment will take a further six weeks to complete.

 At the end of this time the assessment would be shared with you and DFID, and a rating would be given.
 Depending on this rating, there would be follow up actions for you to complete.
 At this point DFID would confirm if they will support your funding application.

 Projects can be set up in one or more of these project countries, made up of the lowest 50 countries in the UN Human Development Index (HDI) or certain countries DFID considers to be of high or moderate fragility.

 UK Aid Direct funds cannot be used for poverty alleviation work or awareness raising activities in the UK.

 What we will not fund

-We cannot fund certain types of organisations or projects and the details of these can be found on the what will not be funded page.
+We cannot fund certain types of organisations or projects.
+Learn more on the what will not be funded page.

 Small Charities Challenge Fund projects should run for up to 2 years.